D electron count: Electron configurations of transition metal atoms

 For free atoms, electron configurations have been determined by atomic spectroscopy.
 Lists of atomic energy levels and their electron configurations have been published by the National Institute of Standards and Technology (NIST) for both neutral and ionized atoms.

 For neutral atoms of all elements, the ground-state electron configurations are listed in general chemistry and inorganic chemistry textbooks.
 The ground-state configurations are often explained using two principles: the Aufbau principle that subshells are filled in order of increasing energy, and the Madelung rule that this order corresponds to the order of increasing values of (n + l) where n is the principal quantum number and l is the azimuthal quantum number.
 This rule predicts for example that the 4s orbital (n = 4, l = 0, n + l = 4) is filled before the 3d orbital (n = 3, l = 2, n + l = 5), as in titanium with configuration [Ar]4s23d2.

 There are a few exceptions with only one electron (or zero for palladium) in the ns orbital in favor of completing a half or a whole d shell.
 The usual explanation in chemistry textbooks is that half-filled or completely filled subshells are particularly stable arrangements of electrons.
 An example is chromium whose electron configuration is [Ar]4s13d5 with a d electron count of 5 for a half-filled d subshell, although Madelung's rule predicts [Ar]4s23d4.
 Similarly copper is [Ar]4s13d10 with a full d subshell, and not [Ar]4s23d9.
 The configuration of palladium is [Kr]4d10 with zero 5s electrons.
+However this trend is not consistent: tungsten, a group VI element like Cr and Mo has a Madelung-following [Xe]6s24f145d4, and niobium has a [Kr]5s14d4 as opposed to the Madelung rule predicted [Kr]5s24d3 which creates two partially-filled subshells.